gremlin961/video_analysis_agent/README.md

 - **`requirements.txt`**: Lists the Python dependencies for the project.
 - **`.env`**: Contains the environment variables for configuring the application and its connection to Google Cloud services.

-## Configuration

-Before running the application, you need to update the `.env` file with your own environment variables.
-This file is crucial for configuring the application and its connection to Google Cloud services.

-Make sure to replace the placeholder values in `.env` with your actual project-specific information.
-This includes details such as your Google Cloud project ID, BigQuery dataset, and GCS bucket names.

-**Important:** The `.env` file contains sensitive information.
-Ensure that it is included in your `.gitignore` file to prevent it from being committed to version control.

 ## Workflow

 1. A file is uploaded to a GCS bucket.